This Paleo granola is made of nuts, seeds, and dried fruit flavored with maple syrup and a hint of cinnamon. Clusters of crunchy, grain-free goodness!

 To hold the granola together, we whip an egg white until it holds soft peaks.
 Then, simply mix in the pure maple syrup, olive oil, vanilla, and a couple of warming spices.

 The egg white helps form a light but crispy layer of flavor around the granola, and the sticky maple syrup allows it to develop clumps.
+During apple season, you can try Beaming Baker's Paleo Apple Pecan Coconut Crisp.

 The granola bakes for forty minutes in a low oven, and needs to be stirred a few times.
 After it comes out, it must sit undisturbed for ten minutes so the clusters can form.